linq2js/react-async-comp/README.md

 # React Async Component

-React Async Component (RAC) is a library used for rendering components with asynchronous data.
+RAC is a library used for rendering components with asynchronous data.

 ## Getting started